-- Insurance companies can no longer drop your coverage if you become sick nor can they place lifetime dollar limits on health coverage.
+- Health insurance companies can no longer drop your coverage just because you get sick.
+They can’t place lifetime dollar limits on health coverage.

 - Coverage through the Health Insurance Marketplace begins.

-- Premium subsidies are available for people with limited incomes who buy health insurance through a marketplace.
+- Premium subsidies are available for those with limited incomes who purchase health insurance through the marketplace.

 - More people who have a limited income are able to apply for Medicaid.

-- Insurance companies can’t put annual limits on health coverage.
+- Insurance companies can’t put annual dollar limits on health coverage.

 - Insurance companies can no longer deny anyone health coverage because of a preexisting condition.

-- The Medicare Part D doughnut hole is closed.
+- Medicare Part D doughnut hole is completely closed.